premierstacks/stylelint-stack/README.md

 ### ⚔️ Battle-Tested Reliability

-Rely on a Stylelint Config that has been rigorously tested across a wide range of web projects.
+Rely on a Stylelint Stack that has been rigorously tested across a wide range of web projects.
 From small personal websites to large-scale web applications, our configuration delivers reliable and consistent styling results, enhancing the overall quality of your web presence.

 ### 🏆 Premier Quality Guarantee

-Opting for our Stylelint Config is a testament to your commitment to excellence in web design.
+Opting for our Stylelint Stack is a testament to your commitment to excellence in web design.
 This tool is more than just a set of styling rules; it's a comprehensive solution that elevates the aesthetics and functionality of your web projects.

 ## 🛡️ License & Usage